hersheybarre/bedrock-wiki/tutorials/cancelling-death-animations.md

 Similar to teleporting the entity is triggering an entity transform on death.
 Query is_alive and transform the entity to another entity if is_alive == false.
 The new entity can have the despawn component with no filter, causing the entity to immediately despawn on creation.

-Plesea note that this will remove all death-effects, including sound, particles, loot, and the visual death of the entity.
+Please note that this will remove all death-effects, including sound, particles, loot, and the visual death of the entity.

 # Cancelling the Animation